wangell/towhead/README.md

 towhead
 =======

+WARNING: Currently, the removeDirectory/clearStructFolder functions are really unsafe

 Graph/tag-based file system organization using links.
 (Right now uses SQLite as backend, plans to use Graph database in the future potentially...)

 Impetus:  I needed to tag images/songs/etc. with multiple tags and still have it work with existing software.